johanneskropf/node-red-contrib-sox-utils/README.md

 !!!this is very much wip, so use with care!!!
 ```

-a simple node-red wrapper around the record functionality of the sox commandline utility
+a simple node-red wrapper around the record functionality of the [sox commandline utility](http://sox.sourceforge.net/)

+# Prerequisites

+This node is made to work with the [sox commandline utility](http://sox.sourceforge.net/) on linux.
+To use it you will have to install sox.
+This can be done with the command `sudo apt-get install sox` from the commandline of the machine that node-red is running on.

 # Basic usage